-London will be moving to a Pan London Foundation School to be in place for August 2023.
-As the first step the previous two schools of North Central and East London and North West London are being merged for the August 2022 intake.
+London will be moving to a London Foundation School to be in place for August 2023.
+As the first step the previous two schools of North Central and East London and North West London merged for the August 2022 intake.
 Both Dr Keren Davies and Dr Anthea Parry continue to offer leadership as the Foundation School Directors for the current time.
 This will not affect the current trainees in programme but will allow greater flexibility going forwards where the need arises and will help with the expansion planning.

-The South Thames Foundation School (STFS) will be uncoupling to form a South London School and a separate KSS Foundation School.
-The KSS Foundation School will be managed by a new team within the South East region.
+The South Thames Foundation School (STFS) has uncoupled to form a South London School and a separate KSS Foundation School.
+The KSS Foundation School is managed by a new team within the South East region.
+For 2023 recruitment process, KSS will form one unit of application with Wessex Foundation School.
 This will allow the medical graduates from the Kent & Medway Medical School, those from Brighton & Sussex Medical School, and other trainees who choose to train in KSS to remain within KSS for the duration of their foundation training.